comby-tools/comby.dev/website/blog/2021-03-26-comby-reducer.md

 rule='where nested'
 ```

-This transform matches any content between balanced parentheses (including
+This transformation matches any content between balanced parentheses (including
 newlines) and deletes the content.
-The `:[1]` is a variable that can be used in
+The `:[1]` is a variable that binds to
-the rewrite part.
+matched content.
 By default, `comby-reducer` will try to apply this
 transformation at the top-level of a file, wherever it sees `(...)`.
 The
 `rule='where nested'` tells comby-reducer that it should also attempt to reduce
 nested matches of `(...)` inside other matched `(...)`.
 In general, parentheses
 are a common syntax to nest expressions in programs, so it makes sense to add
 `rule='where nested'`.

-Another one is
+Another transformation preserves the first comma-separated element inside parentheses:

 ```
 [remove_first_paren_element]